Crohn’s Disease

 Medication

-Medication is used to help control chronic intestinal inflammation.
-We work with each patient to choose medication that will lessen or eliminate symptoms and cause minimal side effects.
+Medication helps control chronic intestinal inflammation.
+We work with each patient to choose medication that lessens or eliminates symptoms with minimal side effects.

 Corticosteroids help control the immune system and lessen the inflammation and symptoms of Crohn’s disease over the short term.
 They are not recommended for long-term use due to side effects.